TangentFoxy/Behave/ReadMe.md

 ## Decorator Nodes

-Pass a single node to these, except for `Repeat`, which needs a number & a node.
+Pass a single node to these, except for `Repeat`, which needs a number followed by a node.
 All decorator nodes (except `RunOnce`) repeat after the entire tree has been processed.

 - Repeat: Repeats a node a specified number of times, fails if the node fails.
+- Decorator: Does nothing except return the result of its child node.
 - Succeed: Runs a node and returns success.
 - Fail: Runs a node and returns failure.
 - Invert: Runs a node, reporting a success on fail, and failure on success.